stevethedev/floatguard/README.md

 # checked-float

-A checked wrapper around `f64` to eliminate the risks of `NaN` and `Infinity` in numerical computations.
+A low-cost checked wrapper around `f64` to eliminate the risks of `NaN` and `Infinity` in numerical computations.

 ## Why?